 Depression in women differs from depression in men in many ways:

-- Depression in women may occur earlier, last longer, be more likely to reoccur, be more likely to be associated with stressful life events, and be more sensitive to seasonal changes.
+- Depression in women may occur earlier, last longer, and be more likely to reoccur.
+Furthermore, depression is linked to stressful life events.
+And more sensitive to seasonal changes.

-- Women are more likely to experience guilty feelings and attempt suicide, although they actually commit suicide less often than men.
+- Women are more likely to experience guilty feelings and attempt suicide.
+Though they actually commit suicide less often than men.

-- Depression in women is more likely to be associated with anxiety disorders, especially panic and phobic symptoms, and eating disorders.
+- Depression in women is more likely to be linked to panic, phobic symptoms, and eating disorders.

-- Depressed women are less likely to abuse alcohol and other drugs.
+- Women who are depressed are less likely to abuse alcohol and other drugs.

 PMS And PMDD Link To Depression In Women

 As many as three out of every four menstruating women experience premenstrual syndrome or PMS.
-PMS is a disorder characterized by emotional and physical symptoms that fluctuate in intensity from one menstrual cycle to the next.
+PMS is a disorder characterized by emotional and physical symptoms.
+And these symptoms fluctuate in intensity from one menstrual cycle to the next.
 Women in their 20s or 30s are usually affected.